 Many people think there are socially constructed properties.
 For example, the property of being a woman is plausibly a socially constructed property.
 In this paper I defend the view that a property is socially constructed just in case the real definition (or “essence”) of that property makes reference to social factors.
 I argue that this view has advantages over the view that socially constructed properties are constituted by social factors, as well as the view that socially constructed properties are grounded in social factors.

-Dissertation Chapter 2: [title redacted for blind review]
+[title redacted for blind review]

 A paper about the relationship between social properties and the words we use to talk about them.

 It is common to think that predicates like ‘cool’ express socially constructed properties.
 In other words, the meaning of ‘cool’ is a socially constructed property.
 Consider two questions in this area: first, what makes it true that ‘cool’ expresses the property it does?
 And second, what makes it true that a given individual has the property ‘cool’ expresses?
 This paper begins with the observation that, in the social metaphysics literature, these two questions are often answered in the same way.
-I then suggest that this observation may lend us some insight into the nature of sociality more generally, by highlighting one special feature of socially constructed properties.
+I then suggest that this observation may lend us some insight into the nature of sociality more generally, by highlighting one special feature of social properties.